0xlvl3/stungcodes/content/posts/devlog-2/devlog-2.md

 title: "Devlog 2 Fundamentals"
 date: 2023-02-25T12:47:26+11:00
 draft: false
+tags: ['devlog', 'golang', 'go', 'conditions', 'conditionals', 'if', 'loop']
+categories: ['Devlog', 'Go']
 ---
 Welcome to the second installment of my Devlog.
 Learning the basics of Golang I thought I would run through some of the code that I've just gone through and explain each part.
-If you haven't read the first some of the code that will be in todays blog was in that you can find it here.
+If you haven't read the first some of the code that will be in todays blog was in that you can find it [here](https://stungcodes.com/posts/devlog-1/devlog-1/).

 ![img1](/images/devlog-1/img1.png)